Ingrid of Sweden, Queen of Denmark

 Ingrid and Frederik had three daughters:

 Crown Prince Frederik and Crown Princess Ingrid lived at Frederik VIII’s Palace at Amalienborg Palace in Copenhagen.
 Ingrid quickly learned Danish and came especially to love Jutland, where Gråsten Palace became their summer home.
 During World War II, Ingrid took a very critical attitude towards Nazism.
 The popularity of the Danish royal family increased because they remained in Denmark despite the German occupation and stayed visible to the Danish people.
-Unaccompanied by a groom, Ingrid’s father-in-law King Christian X took a daily ride on his horse through Copenhagen, and Ingrid was often seen riding her bicycle or pushing her eldest daughter Margrethe in her carriage through the streets of Copenhagen.
+Unaccompanied by a groom, Ingrid’s father-in-law King Christian X took a daily ride on his horse through Copenhagen.
+Ingrid was often seen riding her bicycle or pushing her eldest daughter Margrethe in her carriage through the streets of Copenhagen.

 On April 20, 1947, King Christian X died and Ingrid’s husband acceded to the throne as King Frederik IX.
 Queen Ingrid reformed some outdated practices at court and created a more relaxed atmosphere.
 She was interested in gardening and art, and, after researching the original appearance of Gråsten Palace, she oversaw the renovations there.

 King Frederik IX died on January 14, 1972, and his eldest daughter became Queen Margrethe II, the first female monarch of Denmark since Queen Margrethe I, ruler of the Scandinavian countries in 1375–1412 during the Kalmar Union.
-That same year Ingrid was appointed Regent, the representative of her daughter when she was absent from the country.
+That same year Ingrid was appointed Regent, the representative of her daughter when she was absent from Denmark.
 Since the Constitution of 1871, only the Crown Prince had been allowed to act as Regent in the absence of the Monarch.
 Ingrid had long been a patron of many social organizations, positions which she eventually left to her middle daughter Princess Benedikte as the years passed.

 Above photo: Queen Ingrid kissing the bride at the 1999 wedding of her granddaughter Princess Alexia of Greece